mlexpnew/Real-Time-Cryptocurrency-Dashboard/README.md

-Thank you for the update!
  I'll adjust the README to reflect that you're using HTML, Python, and Flask without Plotly.

 ---